Radiotherapy for Benign Disease - Board Review Summary

 General Dose Paradigm

-Common practical regimen: 0.5 Gy x 6 to 3 Gy, delivered 2-3 times per week.
-The German guideline allows 0.5-1 Gy/fx to total 3-6 Gy for many degenerative/inflammatory indications, with a second series after about 6-12 weeks if response is inadequate or recurrent.
+Common practical regimen: 0.5 Gy x 6 to 3 Gy, delivered 2-3 times per week on nonconsecutive days.
+Many guideline-based schedules allow 0.5-1 Gy/fx to total 3-6 Gy, with a second series after about 6-12 weeks if response is inadequate or pain recurs.
 In modern practice, 0.5 Gy/fx is often favored when efficacy appears comparable.

 Osteoarthritis